ReactiveX/RxJava/DESIGN.md

 ### Future work

 This section contains current design work which needs more discussion and elaboration before it is merged into this document as a stated goal for 2.x.
-Our goal is

 #### Custom Observable, Single, Completable, or Flowable